 Remember though that not many babies are average babies!
 If your baby is happy and content, mainly sleeps at night and is awake during the day AND doesn’t wake up extremely early in the morning, you are likely fine!

-Anyway, here’s the schedule.
+Anyway, here’s the baby sleep schedule.
 Feel free to share your own experiences or issues on this by leaving a comment below the table.

 |3 m o|